telerik/teststudio-docs/docs/test-studio-mobile/test-execution-requirements.md

 ##Test Recording

 To utilize the codeless point and click test recording, a Windows 7+ machine running Test Studio Mobile is needed.
 Currently, Test Studio Mobile comes as part of the Test Studio Ultimate bundle and can't be installed on Mac machines.
-Test recording requires at least 1 connected Native or Web test agent (see bellow).
+Test recording requires at least 1 connected Native or Web test agent (see below).

 ##Test Execution

-Test execution requires at least 1 connected Native or Web test agent (see bellow).
+Test execution requires at least 1 connected Native or Web test agent (see below).

 * Windows 7+ machines - tests can be executed either by the Test Studio Mobile GUI or Mobile Testing Test Runner CLI for Windows.
 * Mac OS X 10.8+ machines - tests can be executed only by the Mobile Testing Test Runner CLI for Mac and Linux.